Taiwan Visa and Passport Requirements

 |Passport required||Return ticket required||Visa required|

-To enter Taiwan, a passport valid for at least six months is required by all nationals referred to in the chart above.
+To enter Taiwan, a passport valid for at least six months is required by all nationals referred to in the chart above, except for Japan (three months) and the USA (passport only needs to be valid for the duration of the stay).
+Always double-check with your embassy.

-Visas for Taiwan are not required by nationals referred to in the chart above (provided they have no criminal record, have a confirmed return air ticket or documentation for onward travel) for stays of up to 90 days, except:
+Visas for Taiwan are not required by nationals referred to in the chart above (provided they have no criminal record, have a confirmed return air ticket or documentation for onward travel) for stays of up to 90 days.

 Although the vast majority of visitors to Taiwan do not require visas, anyone travelling on to China is advised to have arranged their Chinese visa before arriving in Taiwan, where the process is notoriously long-winded.

-Single-entry: usually valid for three months to a year from the date of issue and allowing for a stay of 14, 30, 60 or 90 days; multiple-entry (business purposes only): six months from the date of issue.
+Single-entry visa: usually valid for three months to one year for stays of 14, 30, 60 or 90 days; multiple-entry (business purposes only): usually six months from the date of issue.

 A visa is not required by travellers continuing their journey by the same or connecting aircraft on the same day, provided holding confirmed onward tickets and the necessary travel documentation and provided not departing from the transit lounge.